maurosbicego/srf-comment-collector/README.md

 2. Make sure the directory `database` exists
 3. Run with volume: `podman run -v $(pwd)/database:/collector/database srf-collector`

+### Run directly with python3
+1. Install requirements `pip3 install -r requirements.txt`
+2. Run it `python3 main.py`

+## Read the data
+Data is saved into an sqlite-databse.
+It is located in the `database` directory where the tool is run.
+The database contains the tables mentioned above.
+Use SQL to perform your analysis.
+I might implement some functionality to analyse the data in the tool itself later.

 ## Citation
 Should you use this tool for an academic publication, please cite it as outlined in the `CITATION.cff` file.